Brian-Kwong/Pawsitive-Studying/README.md

 [iOS📱](https://apps.apple.com/us/app/expo-go/id982107779)
 [Andriod ☎️](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US&gl=US&pli=1)

-Then to start the application navigate to `./Application/Pawsitive-Studying` & run `npx expo start`
+Then to start the application navigate to `./Application/Pawsitive-Studying` & run `npx expo start`[^2]

+[^2]: **_IMPORTANT_** If you are using Eduroam or any public network, run ` npx expo start --tunnel`.
+This creates a private tunnel between your computer and device to bypass any firewall restrictions

 Make sure your mobile phone and computer are connected on the same LAN, then scan the QR code.

 Accept any permission prompts that may arise from either the computer or device.

-If all goes well it should open up in ExpoGo and load your app[^2].
+If all goes well it should open up in ExpoGo and load your app[^3].
-[^2]On first boot it may take a bit to download the code onto the device
+[^3]: On first boot it may take a bit to download the code onto the device